leafleaf90/VLblog/_posts/2023-05-24-open-ai-api.md

 _(Here you'd use the data that is relevant for the caption/response you want in return from Open AI to call the cloud function)_

 This will update the reactive variable aiCaption for the user to see in their Insta Feed.
 You can go back top to see the functionality in action again.

+## Dish Generator

+To give you some more ideas for what you can offer platform users with this Open AI integration: We use another cloud function for another AI service that we call it Dish Generator.
+The input is all the ingredients the restaurant uses in all their dishes, combined.
+The output is ideas for other dishes that they might want to consider adding to their menu, without the need to source new ingredients.